grantramsey/grantramsey.github.io/source/people.html.md

 1.  ![](people/ramsey.jpg)
     : **Grant Ramsey**

       The Ramsey Lab is moving to Belgium!
-Beginning July 2016, I will be a BOFZAP Research Professor in the [Institute of Philosophy](http://hiw.kuleuven.be/eng) at [KU Leuven](http://www.kuleuven.be/english).
+Beginning July 2016, I will be BOFZAP Research Professor in the [Institute of Philosophy](http://hiw.kuleuven.be/eng) at [KU Leuven](http://www.kuleuven.be/english).
 	  For more information, see the [About page](/about.html) or [download my CV.](/ramsey-cv.pdf)

 # Postdocs